slowkow/hlabud/vignettes/examples.md

 # Download and unpack all data from the latest IMGTHLA release

-If you only want to use `hla_alignments()`, then you don’t need `install_hla()` because data files are automatically downloaded automatically as needed.
+If you only want to use `hla_alignments()`, then you don’t need `install_hla()` because data files are downloaded automatically as needed and cached for future use.

 But some users might need access to additional files that are only present in the full data release.